PhD Program Overview

 A request for an extension of time to complete the degree must be submitted at least two months prior to the conclusion of the 7th year in the program and may not exceed four terms.

-- A letter of request, initiated and signed by the student, stating the rationale for the request
+- A letter of request, initiated and signed by the student, stating the rationale for the request.

-- A (student) copy of the current transcript
+- A (student) copy of the current transcript.

 - If the HPM APAC Student Matters Subcommittee approves the request, a supporting letter from the Department will be included in the request that is forwarded to the school for final approval.

-If the extension is granted, the student and advisor, in cooperation with the HPM Office of Academic Affairs, must provide evidence of progress at intervals determined by the applicable school subcommittee, not to exceed 90 days, toward satisfying the milestones specified in the plan for completion.
+If the extension is granted, the student and advisor, in cooperation with the HPM Office of Academic Affairs, must provide evidence of progress at intervals determined by the school subcommittee, not to exceed 90 days, toward satisfying the milestones specified in the plan for completion.
 Failure to meet the specified milestones according to the prescribed timetable for completion may result in further action.
 Requests for a second extension beyond that of the initial extension are taken very seriously by the Department and CAS and require extension documentation.

 PhD Program Learning Outcomes